Nostradamus, Baba Vanga And Horacio Villegas World War 3 Predictions Creepily Similar: Will It Destroy Europe?

-Nostradamus, Baba Vanga and Horacio Villegas are creepily similar about their WW3 Predictions.
+Nostradamus, Baba Vanga and Horacio Villegas are creepily similar when it comes to their WWIII predictions.
 Is World War 3 really going to happen in 2017?
 Multiple reports suggest that the exact date of the great war has also been predicted as well.
 Let’s analyze what these soothsayers said about a potential war this year.

 Nostradamus, the most celebrated seer among the three, predicted that mankind would have a really critical time in 2017 and 2018.
 His predictions for this period include an economic collapse around the world.
 According to his Century IX predictions, there will be a naval battle.
 Back in 1555, the French astrologer apparently predicted nuclear terrorism.
 Nostradamus, who has been right about modern-day events like the 9/11 terror attack, apparently predicted that World War 3 would take place in 2017-2018.

 Baba Vanga, the blind mystic who predicted the Boxing Day tsunami, the rise of ISIS and even Brexit, also talked about Donald Trump, Syria and nuclear war.
 According to conspiracy theorists, Baba Vanga predicted a catastrophic world war as well.
 The Bulgarian soothsayer, called the “Nostradamus from the Balkans,” is highly respected in Russia for her eerily accurate predictions.
-Her success rate in predicting the future is 85 percent, while many believe that Baba Vanga had paranormal capabilities.
+Her success rate in predicting the future is reportedly 85 percent, while many believe that Baba Vanga had paranormal capabilities.

 According to Baba Vanga predictions, Islamic extremists were supposed to invade Europe in 2016.
 She also said that the invasion would start with the Arab Spring in 2010.
 She even predicted the use of chemical weapons by Islamic extremists against European powers.
-The Mirror Online found the strange similarity between this prediction of Baba Vanga and the Sarin gas attack, allegedly carried out by the command of Syrian leader Bashar al-Assad.
+The Mirror Online found the strange similarity between this prediction of Baba Vanga and the Sarin gas attack, allegedly carried out by Syrian leader Bashar al-Assad.

 If Baba Vanga’s predictions are to be believed, Europe will be turned into a “wasteland almost entirely devoid of any form of life,” and it will be left “almost empty.”
 Now, people might wonder if the seer was talking about a devastating World War 3 that would leave the continent completely thrashed.
 Baba Vanga predicted that there would be chemical weapons, and it would cause skin cancer to kill most people.
 Interestingly, Baba Vanga predicted that U.S. President Donald Trump would be one of the main reasons behind World War 3.